Paddleboard and kayak rental companies preparing for big Fourth of July weekend

 "That's a whole thing about this partnership.
 Before this weekend, we want to be able to supply the demand,” Sturn said.

-Austin Paddle Co. has hundreds of paddle boards in storage in the event they sell out of the ones on location.
-Portener said this time of year, in addition to renting, many customers decide to invest in paddle boarding.
+Austin Paddle Co. has hundreds of paddleboards in storage in the event they sell out of the ones on location.
+Portner said this time of year, in addition to renting, many customers decide to invest in paddleboarding.

-"We sell these inflatable paddle board packages, and with the Fourth coming up, for a lot of people it just makes sense to go ahead and buy them,” Portener said.
+"We sell these inflatable paddleboard packages, and with the Fourth coming up, for a lot of people it just makes sense to go ahead and buy them,” Portner said.

-The Texas Rowing Center has also prepared their stock and staff for the weekend, stocking 500 paddle boards and 250 kayaks ready to rent.
-The Fourth of July is such a huge day for business that the company said they start hiring people in the spring to get ready for the Fourth.
+The Texas Rowing Center has also prepared their stock and staff for the weekend, stocking 500 paddleboards and 250 kayaks ready to rent.
+The Fourth of July is such a huge day for business that the company said they start hiring people in the spring to get ready for July 4.

 Each of these companies all share one thing in common: the love of seeing their customers experience the joy of a day on the water.